simplyphpdotcom/cl-cheshire-cat/README.md

 Global management operations are impacting the behavior of the whole server.

-Currently, Cheshire supports only one global management operation: `/save-rules`
+### Save the current rules

+Path: `/save-rules`

+POST Parameter:

-This operation accepts one optional POST parameter: `name` which is the name of the file in which the rules will be stored.
-If the parameter is not provided, the file used is the one specified for the `rules_file` configuration.
+ * `name` (optional): name of the file in which the rules will be stored.
+If the parameter is not provided, the file used is the one from which the rules have been pre-loaded (`rules-file`).

-The file will be stored in the directory specified as the `rules_directory` configuration and with the `crr` extension.
-If there is no such configuration, the directory of the `rules_file` configuration will be used.
+The file will be stored in the directory specified as the `rules-directory` configuration and with the `crr` extension.
+If there is no such configuration, the directory of the `rules-file` configuration will be used.

 Example: